-The Psychology Department is strongly committed to promote diversity.
-We recognize there are many aspects of diversity, including differences among dimensions of race, ethnicity, gender identity, sexual orientation, religion, culture, language, socioeconomic status, age, geography, national origin, and physical ability.
+The Psychology Department is strongly committed to a diverse and inclusive learning environment.
+We recognize there are many aspects of diversity, including differences among dimensions of race, ethnicity, gender identity, sexual orientation, religion, culture, language, socioeconomic status, age, geography, national origin, and disabilities.
 We also recognize that any given individual may identify along more than one of these dimensions.
 The Diversity & Equity Committee was established as a joint faculty-staff-student effort to facilitate training in diversity issues and to evaluate our diversity training with representation from each.